Must Have Newborn Essentials Checklist

 - Baby Rocker or Baby Bouncer – To keep baby in safe place when you are busy.

-Phew, that covers most essentials any new mom should need.
+Phew, that covers the newborn essentials any new mom should need.
 Hope this helps you too!